-is irritation and inflammation in the nasal passages after exposure to allergens.
-Allergens are substances that cause an abnormal response of the immune system.
-The response can includes swelling of the nasal passage, runny or itchy nose, watery eyes, congestion and congestion pain, and sneezing.
+is irritation and inflammation in the nose after it comes in touch with allergens.
+An allergens is anything that causes an abnormal response of the immune system.
+In allergic rhinitis, the immune system may cause swelling of the inside of the nose, runny or itchy nose, watery eyes, stuffiness, and sneezing.
 It may be:

-Seasonal (intermittent) allergic rhinitis (sometimes called hay fever or rose fever)—This occurs during times of the year when allergens are in the air, like spring, summer, and fall.
-The most common allergens are tree, grass, or weed pollens.Perennial (persistent) allergic rhinitis—This condition is caused by allergens that may be present year round.
-These may include chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.
-Symptoms may be present any time of year.
+Seasonal allergic rhinitis (sometimes called hay fever or rose fever)—This occurs during specific times of the year when allergens are in the air.
+The most common allergens are tree, grass, or weed pollens.Persistent allergic rhinitis—Caused by allergens that may be around throughout the year.
+Common allergens may include chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.

 Site of Histamine Production

 This area has swelling and increased mucus production after contact with an allergen.

 Factors that increase your chance of having allergic rhinitis include:

 The reaction to the allergen can lead to: SneezingItching in the nose, eyes, throat, and earsRed, watery eyesRunny nose, nasal congestionCongestion with sinus pressure